 - Be sure to take a walk before or afterwards along the Naschmarkt, which begins diagonally opposite the Secession’s front door.
 This is Vienna’s biggest and best open-air market, full of little bars, restaurants, and a whole host of food stalls.
 Excellent for grabbing something to eat.

 - Opposite the Secession is the new Kleines Haus der Kunst, which promises a series of small art exhibitions

 - And if you enjoy turn-of-the-century architecture, then Otto Wagner’s Majolikahaus and his Pavilion at Karlsplatz are both close by

 How to get to the Secession

-The Secession building is right next to Karlsplatz, a major subway station, so is very well connected to the public transport system.
-The U1, U2, and U4 subway lines all stop at Karlsplatz.
-It’s quite a big subway station, so you want to exit to the west.
-Look for “Ausgang Secession”.
+The Secession building is right next to Karlsplatz, a major subway station, so is well connected to the public transport system.
+The U1, U2, and U4 subway lines all stop there.
+It’s quite a big subway station, so you want to leave the complex to the west.
+Look for the exit marked “Ausgang Secession”.